garfix/nli-go/doc/topics/names/code.md

     { rule: np_comp4(P1) -> np(E1) marry(P1) to(P1) np(E2),     sense: marry(P1, E1, E2) }

-It introduces two noun phrases (E1 and E2).
-You define their types in `argument-sort.relation`:

-    marry(event, person, person)

-Both noun phrases are persons.
-This type of definition is called s-selection (semantic selection of predicate arguments).

 You also need to tell the system how to find the name of such a sort.
 This is done in `sort-properties.yml`:

     person: